OceanDataTools/openrvdas/docs/controlling_loggers.md

     ![Django GUI Logger Messages](images/django_gui_messages.png)

 * **Access to a DataServer** that provides logged data for clients that connect to ```hostname:port/data```.
-Such clients might be web display widgets or independent loggers that produce derived data (such as true winds, or computed wind chill temperature).
-Note that this functionality is somewhat rudimentary, and assumes that the desired data is being logged to a DatabaseWriter using the default settings.
-A recommended alternative is to have web display widgets and derived data loggers connect to an independently-running DataServer, such as the [network_data\_server.py](../server/network_data_server.py).
+Such clients might be web display widgets or independent loggers that produce derived data (such as true winds, or computed wind chill temperature). *Note that this functionality is somewhat rudimentary*, and assumes that the desired data are being logged to a DatabaseWriter using the default settings.

+   A recommended alternative is to have web display widgets and derived data loggers connect to an independently-running data server, such as the [CachedDataServer](../logger/utils/cached_data_server.py), either invoked from the command line or as part of a Listener when wrapped in [CachedDataWriterver](../logger/writers/cached_data_writer.py).
+Please see [Display Widgets](display_widgets.md) for more information on these alternatives and for general information on writing, configuring and feeding web display widgets.

     ![Django GUI Static Widget Example](images/django_gui_static_widget.png)

-    Please see [Display Widgets](display_widgets.md) for more information on writing, configuring and feeding web display widgets.

 * **Control of remote logger runner processes.** A cruise configuration file may specify that certain loggers may only run on certain machines (via a ```host_id``` field in the definition).
 This may be desirable if, for example, the required serial ports are only available on a particular machine.
 A remote host like this may connect to a logger manager via the invocation